Indivior PLC to Acquire Opiant Pharmaceuticals

 Agreement unanimously approved by Boards of Directors of both companies; pending approvals, completion expected in the first quarter of 2023

-/EIN News/ -- SANTA MONICA, Calif., Nov.
-14, 2022 (GLOBE NEWSWIRE) -- Opiant Pharmaceuticals Inc. (NASDAQ: OPNT) today announced that it has entered into a definitive merger agreement to be acquired by Indivior Inc, a subsidiary of Indivior PLC (LON: INDV).
+SANTA MONICA, Calif., Nov.
+14, 2022 (GLOBE NEWSWIRE) -- Opiant Pharmaceuticals Inc. OPNT today announced that it has entered into a definitive merger agreement to be acquired by Indivior Inc, a subsidiary of Indivior PLC INDV.
 Under the terms of the agreement, Indivior will acquire all of the outstanding shares of Opiant for upfront consideration of $20.00 per share in cash at closing, plus contingent value rights (CVRs) representing, if achieved, potential additional payments over a period of seven years of up to $8.00 per share.
-Achievement of the CVR payments, if any, are based on attaining certain revenue thresholds for OPNT003, nasal nalmefene, Opiant’s investigational treatment for opioid overdose, as detailed below.
+Achievement of the CVR payments, if any, are based on attaining certain revenue thresholds for OPNT003, nasal nalmefene, Opiant's investigational treatment for opioid overdose, as detailed below.

 The upfront payment at closing of $20.00 per share represents a premium of approximately 111% to Opiant's closing share price on November 11, 2022, and 99% premium to the 30-day volume-weighted average share price.
 Inclusive of each of the CVR payments, the total potential transaction value represents a premium of up to 195% and 178%, respectively.
 The transaction has been unanimously approved by the Boards of Directors of each company.